EsotericSoftware/spine-runtimes/spine-godot/README.md

 ## Spine version

-spine-godot works with data exported from Spine 4.0.xx.
+spine-godot works with data exported from Spine 4.2.xx.

-spine-godot supports all Spine features.
+spine-godot supports all Spine features, except two-color tinting and the screen blend mode.

 ## Setup

-spine-godot works with the latest stable Godot 3.3 release.
+spine-godot works with the latest stable Godot 3.4 release.
 It requires compilation of Godot, as spine-godot is implemented as a module.

 To integrate spine-godot into your project: